Dozens evacuated from central Florida hotel that caught fire

 Osceola County Fire Rescue Deputy Chief Danny McAvoy told Orlando news station WESH (http://bit.ly/2i1C7cC ) that it’s not clear what sparked the blaze before dawn Friday at the Unno Boutique Hotel in Kissimmee.

-McAvoy said the fire started in an area of the hotel that wasn’t occupied.
-He also said the building had been under construction.
+McAvoy said the fire started in an area of the 130-room hotel that wasn’t occupied because it was under construction.
+He said the blaze spread through the hotel’s attic to some occupied rooms, but no injuries were reported.

 Most Read Stories